-You can expand on this purchase order management template by using the Sheetgo add-on for Google Sheets.
+Use our automated Purchase order template.
 With Sheetgo you can connect spreadsheets from different colleagues or departments to your own master sheet.
 Each team updates their own spreadsheet(s) and you can view the results all in one place.

 And the best part?
 The data flows automatically.

-With the Sheetgo add-on you can streamline and automate your purchase order management system.
+The Sheetgo template streamlines and automates your purchase order management system.
 You can:

 - Create a simple and efficient system for staff

 - Give individual colleagues or departments their own spreadsheets for placing orders